NitinReddy1213/NitinReddy1213/README.md

 I’m always open to collaborating on backend development projects and building scalable systems.
 Feel free to reach out if you’d like to work together,I would love to learn from you!<br>
 <h3>📫 Get in touch</h3>
 <hr>
-You can email me at nitinreddycapt@gmail or connect with me on <a href="https://www.linkedin.com/in/nitin-reddy-66b11b230"></a>linkedin<br>
+You can email me at nitinreddycapt@gmail or connect with me on Linkedin: https://www.linkedin.com/in/nitin-reddy-66b11b230